 Samyang 7.5mm f/3.5

 This Samyang fisheye is a superb choice for your first lens.
-It’s very affordable, has a solid build quality, and is super easy to use, especially when manual focusing.
+It’s very affordable, has a solid build quality, and is super easy to use, especially manual focusing.

 It’s hard to believe the quality of images you can achieve for such a cheap fisheye lens.
 It’s also capable of a reasonably decent minimum focusing distance for some nicely framed close-ups.